wunderio/silta/docs/migrating_existing_project.md

 ---
 ## General tips

-- We automate as much as possible, but many projects have project-specific differences.
-- When in doubt, ask for advice.
-- Ask any questions in our #dev-silta slack channel.

 ## Step by step instructions

 1. Make sure you have a clean, up-to-date checkout of your repository.